Skip to primary navigation Skip to content Skip to footer

 Taking a taxi in Lisbon is fine, and taxi drivers are generally honest.
 Airport taxi drivers, however, are a whole other breed.
 The stories of people taken for a ride (literally) around the city and even across the river are common, as are complaints made to the airport police.

 If you want to take a taxi from the airport, a common trick to avoid being scammed is to not take a taxi at the Arrivals exit, but instead to head to the Departures exit, where normal honest taxi drivers will drop off their clients, and hop on a taxi there.
+This can also apply if you’re calling an Uber and wish to bypass the confusion at the Arrivals terminal, even though this would not be the “official” way to do things.

 Metro

-You might take longer to arrive at your accommodation, but it’s the cheapest option (1.5€), and it’s pretty comfortable.
+You might take longer to arrive at your accommodation, but it’s the cheapest option (1.8€), and it’s pretty comfortable.

 Bus

-Also 1.5€.
+Also 1.55€.
 The 744 and 783 buses are particularly good if you’re staying in the Baixa, Avenida da Liberdade, Marquês de Pombal or Saldanha area.
-The Aerobus Lisbon Airport Shuttle follows more or less the same route as the 783, but it’s more expensive (4€).
+Note that buying a ticket directly inside the bus (or tram) will always be more expensive than if you do so at a designated selling point prior to boarding.

 Moving around